-What is a third?
-To understand chord theory, you need to know a little about intervals, especially thirds since this is what the chords are made up from!
+To understand chord theory, you need to know a little about music intervals, especially thirds, since this is what the chords are built with.

-On a piano keyboard you can easily see what a third is:
+On a piano keyboard, you can easily see what a third is:

 The interval (distance between the notes) of a third is either two whole steps (major third) or one and a half step (minor third).

-This third has an important job, since it decides whether the chord is a major chord (a major or big third from the root note) or a minor chord (a minor or small third from the root note).
+This third has an important function since it decides whether the chord is a major chord (a major or big third from the root note) or a minor chord (a minor or small third from the root note).

 If you have major, minor, minor thirds, it becomes a regular 7th chord, written: C7.

-Keep on stacking thirds like “Lego pieces” on top of the triad; the next third is the 9th, then the 11th and finally the 13th.
+Keep on stacking thirds like “Lego pieces” on top of the triad; the next third is the 9th, then the 11th, and finally the 13th.

-Here is the interval of an eleventh (a), and an Eleventh Chord (C11) (b):
+Here is the interval of an 11th (a), and an 11th Chord (C11) (b):

 Why not more?

-Well, with a 13th chord you are actually using all of the 7 different notes of that scale- adding more would just repeat notes.
+Well, with a 13th chord, you are actually using all of the 7 different notes of that scale- adding more would just repeat notes.

-C is the basic triad, in this case a major chord, and added on top is a seventh (counting up from the root up).
+C is the basic triad, in this case, a major chord, and added on top is a seventh (counting up from the root up).

-C9 includes all the notes, root, 3rd, 5th, 7th, and 9th, but only the root (C) and the last (9) is written.
+C9 includes all the notes, root, 3rd, 5th, 7th, and 9th, but only the root (C) and the last (9) are written.
 This works in the same way with the 11 and 13 chords.

 C13 has an awful lot of notes… 7 of them!

-But all chords can be inverted, or rearranged, to better fit together and be easier to play smoothly.
+But all chords can be inverted or rearranged to better fit together and be easier to play smoothly.

 As long as you keep the same chord notes, you can reorganize them in any way you like.